ASU-EGR304-2026-F-202/ASU-EGR304-2026-F-202/docs/05-design-ideation.md

 ## Project Goal and Audience

-The goal of this project is to develop a compact environmental-monitoring device that measures relative humidity, atmospheric pressure, and ambient light, then displays those readings clearly to the user.
+The goal of this project is to develop a compact environmental monitoring device that measures relative humidity, atmospheric pressure, and ambient light, then displays those readings clearly to the user.
 The device must also exchange signals safely with the team's other subsystems, operate from a regulated power source, and protect its electronics during outdoor use.

-The primary audience is a person who needs quick, local environmental readings in an outdoor or semi-outdoor setting.
-The design must therefore be readable, weather-resistant, easy to mount, and simple to maintain.
+The primary audience is a person who needs quick, local environmental readings in an outdoor or semi outdoor setting.
+The design must therefore be readable, weather resistant, easy to mount, and simple to maintain.
 A secondary audience is the project team, which must assemble, test, integrate, and troubleshoot the device.

 ## 1. Prioritization Method